1. FC Frankfurt: History

 The club began a run of success in 1954 which included an FDGB-Pokal (East German Cup) that year, East German championships in 1958, 1960, 1962, and 1965, as well as losing appearances in the 1956 FDGB-Pokal, and the 1957 and 1959 national finals.
 Their success continued after the team was again renamed as the football department of ASK Vorwärts Berlin was separated from the sports club and reformed as FC Vorwärts Berlin, one of the new centralized football clubs formed to increase the level of performance throughout the country.
 Vorwärts won another two championships (1966, 1969) and in 1970 again made a losing appearance in the FDGB-Pokal final.
 Throughout the entire period from 1951 to 1971, the side played in the DDR Oberliga (top tier).

 In 1971, the club was moved again, this time from the capital to Frankfurt an der Oder on the German-Polish border, to replace the local secret police-sponsored side SG Dynamo, which was then disbanded.

 The decision to relocate the club to Frankfurt an der Oder was made by the Ministry for Defence.
 The main reason for the relocation of FC Vorwärts Berlin out of East Berlin was the Four Power Agreement between the Allied Powers, which envisaged a demilitarized Berlin.
 FC Vorwärts Berlin was a unit of the National People's Army.
 The relocation also aimed to strengthen football in the regional district Bezirk Frankfurt.
 However, the exact reasons for decision has not been fully clarified.
-The relocation may also have been the result of horse trading.
+The relocation may also have been the result of political horse trading.
 (Note: German journalist Karl Hübner points out that other National People's Army units remained in East Berlin, such as the Military District Command and the Music and Dance Ensemble, a fact which he believes supports the theory that the Four Power Agreement was just a pretext to conceal the horse trading behind the relocation.)

 German author Rüdiger Wenzke writes that the relocation was "probably" the result of political intrigues by the Ministry for State Security and the SED.
 German author Hans Joachim Teichler writes that all speculations end up with the head of the Ministry for State Security and the president of SV Dynamo Erich Mielke.
 Teichler suggest that Mielke "must have somehow" convinced the Minister for National Defence Heinz Hoffmann that two clubs of the armed organs in Berlin were too many.
 Mielke regarded FC Vortwärts Berlin as a competitor to BFC Dynamo in the capital.
 His fellow Politburo member and SED First Secretary in Bezirk Frankfurt, Erich Mückenberger, on the other end, anticipated a boost for the Bezirk Frankfurt.
 Mückenberger had been persistent in his efforts to persuade Defense Minister Hoffmann.